allenai/allennlp/tutorials/getting_started/so_you_built_a_model.md

 ```

 It takes a Tensor-ized title and abstract (and possibly a label)
 and returns some Tensor outputs.
+That's great for computing loss functions
-That's usually less than helpful
+and performance metrics, but it's less helpful
 for making predictions and serving up demos.
-Instead, we'll want to take in JSON inputs and return JSON results.
+For these purposes we'll want to be able to
+accept JSON inputs and return JSON results.

 AllenNLP provides a [`Predictor`](https://github.com/allenai/allennlp/blob/master/allennlp/service/predictors/predictor.py)
-abstraction to do precisely this.
+abstraction that wraps a model and does precisely this.
-Most of the needed functionality is already implemented in the base class.
+Most of the functionality you need for a `Predictor` is already implemented in the base class.
-In most cases you'll only need to implement the `_json_to_instance` function,
+Usually you only need to implement the `_json_to_instance` function,
-which specifies how to turn a JSON dict of inputs into an
+which specifies how to turn a JSON dict of inputs into an AllenNLP
 [`Instance`](https://allenai.github.io/allennlp-docs/api/allennlp.data.instance.html).
-Our `DatasetReader` already has a
+And our `DatasetReader` already has a
 [`text_to_instance`](https://github.com/allenai/allennlp-as-a-library-example/blob/master/my_library/dataset_readers/semantic_scholar_papers.py#L73)
-method, and so all we have to do is extract what it needs from the JSON.
+method, which means all we have to do is extract what that method needs from the JSON.

-So our predictor can be very simple:
+This means our predictor [can be very simple](https://github.com/allenai/allennlp-as-a-library-example/blob/master/my_library/predictors/paper_classifier_predictor.py):

 ```python
 @Predictor.register('paper-classifier')